 You will be told not to eat or drink (fast) for six hours before an endoscopy.
 In some cases, you can drink clear fluids until two hours before the procedure.
 Your doctor will let you know about this.

-Before an endoscopy, some specialists may spray the throat with a local anaesthetic to numb it, but more commonly you will be given a sedative into a vein to make the procedure more comfortable.
-A long, flexible tube with a light and small camera on the end (endoscope) will then be passed into your mouth, down your throat and oesophagus, and into your stomach and small bowel.
+Once the sedative has taken effect, a long, flexible tube with a light and small camera on the end (endoscope) will be passed into your mouth, down your throat and oesophagus, and into your stomach and small bowel.

 An endoscopy takes about 10 minutes.
-You will need to have someone take you home after the procedure, as you may feel drowsy or weak.
-You may have a sore throat afterwards and feel a little bloated.
+You may feel drowsy or weak after the procedure, so will need to have someone take you home.
+You may have a sore throat and feel a little bloated for some time afterwards.

 Taking a biopsy